Cover photo- photo by F Delventhal courtesy flickr creative commons

 To learn more about the history of the Narren, visit the Narren Museum in Gengenbach Germany.

 Carrying on the Tradition in the United States

-In Milwaukee, the Muller Fasching Verein Nordamerika carry on the traditions by performing the dances and customs here in the United States.
-Learn more about this organization here–> Muller Fasching Verein Nordamerika
+In Milwaukee, the Muller Fasching Verein Nordamerika carry on the traditions brought from Tyrol by performing the dances and customs here in the United States.
+During the Fasching/Karneval Season they make frequent appearances.
+With any luck, you might even get smacked by a Witch!
+Learn more about this organization and get their schedule here–> Muller Fasching Verein Nordamerika